rak-n-rok/Krake/docs/dev/principles.rst

       control of a Kubernetes application controller; the controller just replaces the killed resource.

-- Do not define comprehensive state machines for objects with behaviors associated with state transitions and/or "assumed" states where these states or state transitions cannot be determined by observation.
+- Do not assume any state transition or state that cannot be determined by observation.
 - Do not assume a component's decisions will not be overridden or rejected, nor for the component to always understand why.